Portugal-vAcc/es-scenario/README.md

 # Euroscope Sweatbox Scenario file generator

-Generates a Euroscope's Sweatbox scenario file for an AIRPORT and RUNWAY in use.
+Generates a random Euroscope's Sweatbox scenario file for an AIRPORT and RUNWAY in use.

 # Installation